patarapolw/blogdown-cms/README.md

 - [Reveal MD](https://github.com/patarapolw/reveal-md) for PowerPoint-esque presentation
 - [Tailwind CSS](https://tailwindcss.com/) for styling
   - You might need to [disable preflight](https://tailwindcss.com/docs/preflight/#disabling-preflight) (a CSS normalizer) to enable native Markdown styling
+- The Heroku hosted REST API exposes an OpenAPI documentation
+  - You can see the example doc at <https://patarapolw-blogdown.herokuapp.com/api/doc> thanks to [Fastify OAS](https://github.com/SkeLLLa/fastify-oas).
+  - There is a larger doc in development mode (editable API endpoints).
-- Search syntax is powered by [patarapow/qsearch](https://github.com/patarapolw/qsearch)
+- Search syntax is powered by [patarapow/qsearch](https://github.com/patarapolw/qsearch) via exposed REST API.
+So, you can query MongoDB with a string instead of JSON.

 ## How it works